 I know that you have worked in social subjects and now you have an ethical fine art company.
 Can you explain to us why are you always involved on this kind of works?

 I believe we all have a duty to help each other.
 I don’t see the point to live greedy.
 I worked 15 years in humanitarian settings helping communities face disasters.
 I wanted to contribute to alleviate their sufferings.
 In 2007, I got a job with the Red Cross in Haiti where I stayed 5 years.
 There I managed disaster preparedness and response programmes in the field.
 Hurricanes, floods, earthquake, cholera.
 My life literally changed.
 While there I fell in love with the Haitian culture, its music, its art, its people.
-Frustrated by the humanitarian system I decided to quit and started to invest in one of Haiti’s richness: its artists.
+In 2016 I started to invest in one of Haiti’s richness: its artists.
 I brought their works here, curated few exhibitions and raised awareness not only to share their story but also to help them sell their amazing art.
 Despite their undeniable talent and sense of creativity Haitian artists have limited opportunities to access the International art market, show their works and live from their art.
 They are remote in Haiti with no financial means and no connexion.
 I found this really unfair for the artists and also a missed opportunity for people for not seeing this meaningful art, so I decided to devote my time and my money to support and reveal these artists.
 The world is changing.
 Starting from Haiti I want to build a more inclusive market and facilitate the discovery of new art worlds.
 As humanity is awakening this is the perfect timing.